What is the Difference Between a Distribution Yield and an SEC yield?

 The main problem with the distribution yield is that is often the “yield” that is reported by websites used by people who research mutual funds and ETFs, such as Yahoo!
 Finance and the like.
 As a result, many investors will incorrectly assume that they will receive a yield that can in fact be very different from the yield they will get in the future.

 The solution: Go directly to the website of either the mutual fund company or the company that issues the ETF.
-Since these issuers are required to provide both the distribution yield and the SEC 30-day yield, you will be able to gain a much better sense of the level of income you can receive from the fund.
+Since these issuers are required to provide both the distribution yield and the SEC 30-day yield, you will be able to gain a much better sense of the income you can receive from the fund.